mpmckenna8/ccsfmapapp/readme.md

 - HTML, CSS, JavaScript
 - Bower, to install and manage the web stuff
 - Leaflet.js to show a map
+- Jquery-ui and jquery to mess around with the DOM and make simple nice looking things
 - Other stuff depending on what is wanted

 To Do's,